 China Academy was founded in 1985 to provide Chinese courses in Brussels.
 After 27 years the Belgium-China association became the most successful and qualitative Chinese school together with the Confucius Institute in Brussels.

 Now China Academy is the academic reference in Belgium in terms of courses aimed at students, entrepreneurs and professionals wishing to settle in China or create commercial relations with China.
-We provide practical advice practical by sharing the experiences of experts, diplomats, entrepreneurs and academics.
-We keep you up to date with the latest developments in business with China.
-China Academy lets you know and understand China better to inspire your business.
+We provide practical advice by sharing the experiences of experts, diplomats, entrepreneurs and academics.
+We keep you up to date with the latest business developments in China.
+China Academy lets you understand China better to inspire your business.
 We learn you how to start your own business in China and how to trade and invest.

 | 4 October 18:00 |

 |40 years of supporting Belgian investors in China: the story of Horsten International|

 |Reflections of a former Belgian Consul-General on diplomatic relations between China and Belgium|

 |The New Silk Road and Belgium|

 | 8 November 2022 18:00 |

 dr. Philip Vanhaelemeersch